Wild animals, hunting, and fishing

 Hunting and fishing

-Or, check with your local police or wildlife management or natural resources officer, sometimes called a ranger or game warden.
+Check with your local police or wildlife management or natural resources officer, sometimes called a ranger or game warden.
 You will probably be required to buy a hunting or fishing license and keep it with you.
-Illegal hunting is called “poaching” and results in serious penalties.
+Illegal hunting without a license is called “poaching” and results in serious penalties.

 Some animals are rare species and so they are protected by law and cannot be hunted or killed for any reason in any season.
 In Texas, for example, protected animals include bobcats, coyotes, frogs, mountain lions, prairie dogs, rabbits, and turtles.